-Courtney Ann Flaunts Ample Assets In Barely-There Watercolor String Bikini
+Courtney Ann Flaunts Ample Assets In Barely There Watercolor String Bikini

 "Been working out since Christmas so by summer time I look half as good as you do here!" a fourth user wrote.

-As previously reported by The Inquisitr, Courtney’s fans have grown used to seeing her dress her curvy physique in racy outfits.
-She was most recently seen rocking a black thong bodysuit and a pair of red thigh-high boots with a snakeskin print.
+As reported by The Inquisitr, Courtney's fans have grown used to seeing her dress her curvy physique in racy outfits.
+She was most recently snapped while rocking a black thong bodysuit and a pair of red thigh-high boots with a snakeskin print.
 Those snaps have pulled in over 27,000 likes and nearly 500 comments thus far.